Brief Description of the Software

 - Rank 1, No FAS facial features present

-- Rank 2, Mild FAS facial features (only 1 of the 3 features present)
+- Rank 2, Mild FAS facial features (only 1 or 2 of the 3 features present)

 - Rank 4, Severe FAS facial features (all 3 of the features present)

-The software stores all photo analysis information in an ACCESS database.
+The software stores all photo analysis information in database that can be exported to Excel.
 The User can print a one-page FAS Facial Photographic Analysis Report.
 The report includes a summary of the facial analysis and a print of the three photos.
 A facial photographic analysis can be conducted in approximately 10 minutes.

 Version 1.0 was released in 2003.
 Version 2.0 was released in November 2012.
 Version 2.0 is downward compatible with Version 1.0, thus Version 1.0 is no longer distributed.
 A User can upgrade to Version 2.0 without losing the photo analysis data they have accumulated to date using Version 1.0.